KieranWebDev/githubUserSearchApp-vite/README.md

 # GitHub User Search App

 This app allows you to search for GitHub users by username and view their profiles.
 It was built using React and leverages the GitHub API to fetch user data.
+I later updated it to TypeScript

 To create the app, I used a Figma design from [frontendmentor.io](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).